 - - HTTP Server select between Apache or Nginx

-- - Database select between MySQL or MariaDB
+- - Database select between MySQL, MariaDB or Percona Server for MySQ

 - - PHP